 Concepts for engaging decision makers!

-Today’s post is from our Archives by Michael Figueroa then an Account Manager and now Assistant Director of Customer Services at SafeSourcing
+Today’s post is from our Archives at SafeSourcing

 Cognitive Dissonance is the state of having a set of beliefs, attitudes, and ideas, and being faced with information that conflicts with those concepts.
 Leon Festinger’s Cognitive Dissonance theory holds that all people attempt to keep all of their beliefs, attitudes, and information in harmony.
 The problem that often comes up, however, is that we sometimes unconsciously suppress or modify correct information in order to avoid having that information conflict with what we already believe.